norlab-ulaval/norlab_imu_tools/README.md

 // All rights reserved.

 ## Parameters of the imu (and gps) to tf tool

+**IMPORTANT** Skidoo moved backwards, so the GPS heading correction acts backwards as well.
+If used for anything else, find and disable the 180 deg rotation in the code...!

 ```xml
 <remap from="imu_topic" to="/mti/sensor/imu" />   # Raw imu input topic
 <remap from="gps_odom_topic" to="/odom_utm" />    # UTM GPS coordinates input topic